brandur/org/fragments/sprawl-blues.md

 >
 > &mdash; _Arcade Fire_

-[1] Although to be clear this only works for inhabitants of the city itself, people commuting in from the suburban towns of the Bay Area face commute times as bad as anywhere else.
+[1] Although to be clear this only works for inhabitants of the city itself.
+People commuting in from the suburban towns of the Bay Area face commute times as bad as anywhere else.

 [commute]: http://www.theatlantic.com/business/archive/2015/08/rush-hour-traffic-commute/402418/